macdeath-AA/business-email-triaging/README.md

 ## Implementation

-**Monorepo** — npm workspaces with a `client/` (React + Vite) and `server/` (Express) package. `concurrently` runs both dev servers from the root.

-**Triage** — single forced tool call per email (`tool_choice: { type: "tool", name: "submit_triage" }`).
+**Triage**: single forced tool call per email (`tool_choice: { type: "tool", name: "submit_triage" }`).
 Marshall's notes, `customers.csv`, and `services.md` are embedded in the system prompt as a single cached prefix.
 Emails 2-100 in a batch reuse the cached tokens at roughly 10% of write cost.

+**Prompt Caching**: all three static documents, Marshall's notes, customers.csv, and services.md, are cached at the system level so after the first call every subsequent triage and draft call gets those tokens for free.

-**Quote** — agentic loop with two read-only tools (`get_services`, `get_customer_rules`).
+**Quote** : agentic loop with two read-only tools (`get_services`, `get_customer_rules`).
 Claude decides what to look up, then calls `submit_quote` with the structured insight card.

-**Draft** — single forced call.
+**Draft** : single forced call.
 If an insight card exists for the email, it is injected into the user message as plain-text context before Claude writes the reply.

-**Structured output** — all three endpoints use a tool `input_schema` for structured output.
-No JSON parsing, no markdown fence handling.
+**Structured output** :  all three endpoints use a tool `input_schema` for structured output.

 **Customer lookup** — `customers.csv` is parsed once at server startup into two `Set` objects (emails, names).
 The `is_existing_customer` flag is attached to every triage result at zero additional API cost.

-**Draft persistence** — draft, quote, and sent state all live in `App.jsx` keyed by `email_id`.
+**Draft persistence** :  draft, quote, and sent state all live in `App.jsx` keyed by `email_id`.
 Tab switches unmount list items but never lose state.

 ## Things worth noting

-- Marshall's handwritten notes are the primary source of business logic for the AI: VIP tiers, blocklist, seasonal patterns, vendor relationships, and pricing philosophy.
-They are a text file, not a database, and Claude reads them whole on every call via the cached system prompt.
-- The Ready to Send list is derived state with no extra storage: `emails.filter(e => drafts[e.email_id] && !sentIds[e.email_id])`.
-- The VIP tab matches on the `is_vip` flag, not just `category === "VIP"`, so a VIP customer with an emergency appears in both tabs.
-- Haiku 4.5 handles all three AI tasks.
-Triage and draft each cost roughly one cached read after warmup.
-Quote costs a bit more due to the tool-use loop, typically 2-3 rounds.
+- Marshall's notebook doubles as the policy engine with VIP rules, discounts, blocklist, seasonal flags all encoded in plain English and injected as context rather than hardcoded logic.
+- SSE streaming means triage and action are fully decoupled.
+User can open an email, generate an insight card, and draft a reply while the rest of the inbox is still being processed in the background

 ## Future work
+- Editable categories
+- Urgency scoring
+- Use a better model
+- Integrate calendar for scheduling
+- Send functionality